citusdata/citus_docs/cloud/upgrades.rst

 Upgrades
 ########

-On a self-hosted instance of Citus, all upgrades to PostgreSQL and/or the Citus extension must be done :ref:`manually <upgrading>`.
-However on Citus Cloud the work is automated.
-When desired, visit the Settings tab in the cloud console, and scroll down to the upgrade section:
+Regularly upgrading PostgreSQL and the Citus extension keeps you on top of all the latest features and bug fixes, and on Citus Cloud an upgrade is as easy as a few clicks of a button.
+Just visit the Settings tab in the cloud console, and scroll down to the upgrade section:

 .. image:: ../images/cloud-upgrade-formation.png